AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Gen_Async_Prog_Concepts/README.md

 ```
 Main thread: Task A --> Task B
 ```
-In this case, let's say Task A is doing something like fetching an image form the server and Task B then does something to the image like applying a filter to it.
+In this case, let's say Task A is doing something like fetching an image from the server and Task B then does something to the image like applying a filter to it.
 If you start Task A running and then immediately try to run Task B, you'll get an error, because the image won't be available yet.
 ```
   Main thread: Task A --> Task B --> | Task D |
-Worker thread: Task C ----------->   |        |
+Worker thread: Task C -------------> |        |
 ```
 In this case, let's say Task D makes use of the results of both Task B and Task C. If we can guarantee that these results will both be available at the same time, then we might be OK, but this is unlikely.
 If Task D tries to run when one of its inputs is not yet available, it will throw an error.